Overcoming Self-Centeredness Through the Purposeful Act of Self-care

 RMS graduates learn techniques and values that enable them to look beyond themselves and contribute positively to their relationships.
 The transformation from a self-centered energy drain to an impactful person represents a powerful process with long-lasting, life-changing effects.

-Our clients become stronger and more stable in mind, body, and spirit, equipped with the proper mindset and empathy they need to begin restoring the damage they have caused in their interpersonal relationships.
+Our students become stronger and more stable in mind, body, and spirit, equipped with the proper mindset and empathy they need to begin restoring the damage they have caused in their interpersonal relationships.
 With their newfound confidence and clarity, they are ready to pursue a fulfilling and productive life.

 How is this Accountability and Serenity Achieved?

-At Red Mountain Sedona, clients engage in a daily matrix of training for the mind, body, and spirit.
+At Red Mountain Sedona, students engage in a daily matrix of training for the mind, body, and spirit.
 This includes mindfulness practice, martial arts, Yoga, life skills training, pscychotherapy, outdoor physical activity, and community service.

-We help our clients to reclaim their joy and develop practical skills so that they can handle “life on life’s terms.”
+We help our students to reclaim their joy and develop practical skills so that they can handle “life on life’s terms.”
 We help them avoid harmful and immature behavior, replacing these negative actions with healthier choices that instill wisdom, competence, confidence, self-esteem, and self-determination.

 The Paradox of Self-Care